 It is to be expected that tax audits will even more focus on international transactions and transfer pricing in the future.

 In addition, international measures such as the interest limitation rule or the recent national covid-19 legislation have increased the complexity of tax cases and will, in turn, contribute to an increasing number of tax procedures and tax litigation in the future.

 Another trend nowadays is that Austrian tax audit findings not only may result in tax proceedings and ultimately tax litigation, but fiscal criminal procedures are also increasingly being introduced.
 Therefore, taxpayers must consider more carefully than ever how to avoid and prepare for future tax disputes and tax litigation.

-1 Gerald Schachner and Kornelia Wittmann are partners, Nicolas D Wolski is an attorney at law and Lucas Hora is an associate at bpv Huegel.
+1 Gerald Schachner, Kornelia Wittmann and Nicolas D Wolski are partners and Lucas Hora is an associate at bpv Hügel Rechtsanwälte GmbH.